JagerAxolotl/Music-Recommendation-System/README.md

 ## Challenges
 - It was challenging to understand the mathematical formulae, derivations and concepts behind content based and collaborative filtering.
-- We had some confusions at one point regarding the latent features used in ALS algotithm.
+- We had some confusion at one point regarding the latent features used in ALS algorithm.
 - The learning curve to translate our understanding of TF-IDF vectorization and cosine similarity that are applied on bag of words to work for songs playlist was overwhelming, but we overcame it eventually.
 - Enormous data sets that we use for song recommendation led us into a lot of performance related issues.
 - Even the initial dataset we decided to implement this recommendation system had to be modified and additional datasets had to be merged to get all the required parameters.
-- The undertsanding of the dataset and the relevant features were more time consuming than the actual implementation.
+- The understanding of the dataset and the relevant features were more time consuming than the actual implementation.
 Because lot of datasets had many features to offer, and we plotted various graphs such as correlation heat map, box plots (whisker plots) and histograms to reduce the dimensionality.

 ## Things learnt
 - Implementation of collaborative filtering using Stochastic Gradient Descent algorithm.
 - Implementation Content based filtering using cosine similarity and TF-IDF vector.
-- The complexity and challenges of pre-processing huge datasets and modelling the data suitably.
+- The complexity and challenges of pre-processing huge datasets and modeling the data suitably.
-- During our literature survey, we learnt different approaches to implement recommender systems.
+- During our literature survey, we learned different approaches to implement recommender systems.
 - This project gave us a clear understanding of how to select datasets, what to look for in them and manipulate them to derive usable insights.

 ## Conclusion
 Recommendation systems are very prevalent nowadays and can be seen playing in the background of most websites and apps we visit.
-Whether we are visiting an e-commerce website like Amazon, a travel website such as Expedia, entertaintment apps like Netflix, YouTube and Spotify, recommendation systems are an inevitable aspect.
+Whether we are visiting an e-commerce website like Amazon, a travel website such as Expedia, entertainment apps like Netflix, YouTube and Spotify, recommendation systems are an inevitable aspect.
 The inevitability arises due to the need to stay more relevant in business, acquire more customers and deliver an absolutely fabulous customer experience.
 In our project, we describe and attempt at developing one such recommendation system.
 We took into account, the Collaborative filtering and Content-based filtering to better predict the user's behavior.
 In the development of this project, we sought to overcome the widely known problems and shortcomings of such a system.
 In addition, we achieved data parallelization using Spark where we could make use of the RDD data structure and efficiently model the output.
-Although, we haven't implemented the Deep learning module that takes in the output from the filters, we hope to pursue our goal and make it more extensible to be used by an e-commerce or entertaintment business.
+Although, we haven't implemented the Deep learning module that takes in the output from the filters, we hope to pursue our goal and make it more extensible to be used by an e-commerce or entertainment business.

 ## References
 [1] Paul Lamere, Million Song Dataset, Lab ROSA, Volume 137, 2011, http://millionsongdataset.com/pages/getting-dataset/